Full Dresses, February 1805

 The print is described in the magazine as follows:

 “TWO FULL DRESSES.
 Fig. 1–A robe of ruby-coloured velvet, made loose from the shoulders in front, and very low in the back; short sleeves of velvet and white crape.
 The robe worn over a dress of white crape, the front of which is looped down with a diamond brooch, and trimmed with a quilling of blond lace.
-The hair dresses with a bandeau of diamonds and white ostrich feathers.
+The hair dressed with a bandeau of diamonds and white ostrich feathers.
 White kid shoes.

 “Fig. 2–A round dress of gold-coloured crape embroidered with silver, the back and sleeves of white satin; the sleeves full, and looped up with pearls or diamonds.
 The hair dressed with an Etruscan bandeau and Ostrich feathers.
 White shoes.”